ChaimW/Amtgard-Rules-API/README.md

-# Amtgard Rules API
+# Amtgard-Rules-API
+A system for automatically updating reference tools for Amtgard.
+Created by the Wizard of Hats, based on extensive work done by Lord Kismet of Felfrost.

+## Documentation
+Coming Soon(tm)

+## Implementations
+None Yet

+## Version History
-v0.0.1 - Initial setup
+0.1.0 - Initial setup